Kubernetes Image Baking

 crictl images | grep -E 'kube-apiserver|pause|coredns'

-# Platform's CCM image cached locally (CP image only)
+# Platform's CCM image cached (CP image only)

 crictl images | grep cloud-controller-manager-hypervisor

-# Platform's autoscaler image cached locally (worker image only)
+# Platform's autoscaler image cached (worker image only)

 crictl images | grep cluster-autoscaler-hypervisor